-As always, this content is available for your use under a Creative Commons Attribution-NonCommercial 4.0 International License.
+This content is available for your use under a Creative Commons Attribution-NonCommercial 4.0 International License.
+If you'd like to help feed my coffee habit, you can leave me a tip via PayPal.
+Thanks!

 Figure 23: "Real Dad,"